NeuralNomad081/HorizonDawn-Dialogue-Generator/README.md

 ## What This Project Does

-This project uses a fine-tuned GPT-2 model to generate game dialogue for different scenes and characters.
+This project uses a fine-tuned GPT-2 small model (124M parameters) to generate game dialogue for different scenes and characters.
 It includes:

 1. Data processing for game dialogues
 2. Model fine-tuning on a dataset of game dialogues